msully/New-dawn-solar/content/sectors/residential.md

   technology such as solar PV panels – we have the technical skillset to design a bespoke energy system capable of reducing your carbon footprint and increasing your bank balance.

+  In South Africa Solar power provides an ideal source of energy that can be converted into electricity , and with Eskom’s erratic power supply, many Homeowners are exploring the Solar power option.
+Although the initial set up costs are high , it can save you thousands of rands in the long term.
 benefits_list:
   benefit:
     - heading: Lower your energy bills